LIT-Protocol/js-sdk/packages/pkp-client/README.md

 # PKP-Client

-It provides a PKPClient class that manages multiple wallets for different blockchain networks (e.g., Ethereum and Cosmos) and offers a convenient way to create and interact with these wallets.
+This modules `PKPClient` manages multiple wallets for different blockchain networks (e.g., Ethereum and Cosmos) and offers a convenient way to create and interact with these wallets.

+It provides the functionalities to register supported wallets (_registerSupportedWallets), retrieve a list of supported chains (getSupportedChains), and access wallets for specific chains (getWallet, getEthWallet, getCosmosWallet, getBtcWallet).

 # Getting Started